morassman/process-palette/README.md

   [2f6a8e37]: https://github.com/morassman/process-palette/blob/master/examples/process-palette.json "process-palette.json"

-These example configurations define a single command that will list the files in the `process-palette.json` folder by running `ls -lh`.
-It can be run by choosing `Process Palette: List` from the command palette.
+These example configurations define a single command that will echo a message to standard output.
+It can be run by choosing `Process Palette: Echo` from the command palette.
 This will open the Process Palette panel and show the output.
 The panel can also be opened directly by pressing `Ctrl-Alt-P` or running `Process Palette: Toggle` from the command palette.

 ### Next Steps
 1. Poke around in the configuration file a bit.
 Just remember to run the `Process Palette: Reload Configuration` command after making changes.